CANEDUDEV/rover/docs/getting-started.rst

 functionality.
 It's important to note that a fully functional car can be assembled without a CAN communication system.
-However, with CAN it's possible to integrate external components into the system, and the Rover becomes more like a real vehiclechassis
+However, with CAN it's possible to integrate external components into the system, and the Rover becomes more like a real vehicle.
 To create a car that runs solely on radio communication, refer to the logical connection diagram below, which features fewer components.

 .. image:: https://%DOMAIN%/rover/_images/radio-connection.svg